AI-4Science/AI-4Science.github.io/README.md

-# AI-4Science.github.io
-Homepage for AI4Science group in Shanghai AI Lab.
+# Homepage for the AI4Science group in Shanghai AI Lab.